yyu-k/udemy_seoblog/README.md

 4. Changed shortid to nanoid
 5. When error is caught, the e.message should be returned instead of the Error object.
 More generally changes were made to error handling to simplify the processing of the error message / display more details to the front end
 6. Amended require_sign_in so that absence of authorization token will be caught and the user will receive a 401 with a JSON (instead of the whole error object)
+7. Amended the changes to input type=file (which is hidden) so that the uploaded file's name continues to be displayed.

 <h3>Out of date things that needed to be changed</h3>